joshuanianji/joshuanianji.github.io/README.md

 ## Routing Branch

-I 'm making this branch to test out routing because modulating the projects folder does not work lmao.
+I'm making this branch to test out routing because modulating the projects folder does not work lmao.